LayerManager/layman/REST.md

    - owner of the layer
    - it can be almost any string matching the regular expression (some keywords are not allowed)
    - it is not real user of file system, DB, or GeoServer
-   - if user's directory, database schema, GeoServer's worskpace, or GeoServer's store does not exist yet, it is created on demand

 ## Layers
 ### URL